solana-foundation/developer-content/content/courses/token-extensions/immutable-owner.md

     otherOwner.publicKey,
     undefined,
     undefined,
-    TOKEN_2022_PROGRAM_ID,
+    TOKEN_2022_PROGRAM_ID
   );

   console.error("You should not be able to change the owner of the account.");
 } catch (error) {
   console.log(
-    `✅ - We expected this to fail because the associated token account is immutable, and cannot change owner.`, );
+    `✅ - We expected this to fail because the associated token account is immutable, and cannot change owner.` );
 }
 ```